Who was Davy Crockett?

 Davy Crockett AP US History (APUSH) Study Guide

-Use the following links and videos to study Davy Crockett, the Age of Jackson, the Texas Revolution, and Westward Expansion for the AP US History Exam
+Use the following links and videos to study Davy Crockett, the Age of Jackson, the Texas Revolution, and Westward Expansion for the AP US History Exam.
+Also, be sure to look at our Guide to the AP US History Exam.

 Davy Crockett APUSH Definition